BuildForSDGCohort2/Team-253-Group-A-Frontend/README.md

 ### Firebase Developement in Backend

-Check out [the firebase developement tutorial](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Backend/blob/develop/documents/FIREBASE-DEV-TUTORIAL.md): All tools you need to setup in order to test Firebase services locally without relying on the production environment of Firebase console..
+Check out [the firebase developement tutorial](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Backend/blob/develop/documents/FIREBASE-DEV-TUTORIAL.md): All tools you need to setup in order to test Firebase services locally without relying on the production environment of Firebase console.

 ### Try out our API
 Check out the simple JS [client example](https://github.com/BuildForSDGCohort2/Team-253-Group-A-Backend/tree/develop/ai_part/model_api/client), to know how to use the API.